apptainer/apptainer-userdocs/README.md

 just run `make html SKIPCLI=1`.

-If apptainer has been updated and you want to synchronize the CLI docs with the new version of apptainer, you'll have to update the submodule.
+If apptainer has been updated and you want to synchronize the CLI docs with the new version of Apptainer, you'll have to update the submodule.
 To do this, just run:

 ```bash